kevinlongboy/Learnwell/README.md

 <img src="assets/gifs/watch-discussion.gif" alt="GIF of User watching a Discussion video" width="500">

 ...
-Or start their own discussion by uploading their own video:
+Or start their own discussion by uploading a video:

 <img src="assets/gifs/start-discussion.gif" alt="GIF of User starting a Discussion video" width="500">

-Users can also edit and delete previously uploaded videos:
+Users can also edit and delete any of their previously uploaded videos:

 <img src="assets/gifs/delete-discussion.gif" alt="GIF of User deleting a Discussion video GIF" width="500">